Jax-Core/JaxCore/README.md

 JaxCore is a collection of utility modules designed to improve your desktop experience and increase your productivity.
 Core is a configuration hub that allows for quick access to settings, updates, and new releases.

 JaxCore (configuration hub) acts as a settings menu for all JaxCore modules, while providing continuous support for patch / feature updates.
 It also allows you to access other modules more quickly!

+## Screenshots 🖼️
+You can check out what you're desktop can look like [here](https://github.com/Jax-Core/YourMixer/blob/main/Screenshots.md)!

 ## Prerequisites 🖥️
 - **Windows 10** or above